On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

 \subsubsection{Truncation}

-Truncation involves a partial sampling procedure with an extra network.
-It usually selects an intermediate timestep $t^\prime$, and obtains a sample from the corresponding distribution $p(x_{t^\prime})$ for the generation \cite{tzen2019theoretical}, as shown in Figure \ref{fig:truncated_sampling}.
-In other words, the process truncates the whole chain at $t^\prime$, and thereby fewer timesteps remain in the partial chain \cite{liu2023accelerating}.
+Truncation involves a partial sampling process with an extra network.
+It usually selects an intermediate timestep $t^\prime$, and obtains a sample from the corresponding distribution $p(x_{t^\prime})$ for the generation, as shown in Fig. \ref{fig:truncated_sampling}.
+In other words, the process truncates the whole chain at $t^\prime$, and thereby fewer timesteps remain in the partial chain.
 An extra network needs to be additionally trained to model $p(t^\prime)$ that may not be tractable \cite{ho2020denoising}.
-Overall, truncation is theoretically effective in acceleration \cite{chung2022come}, which is proved by the stochastic contraction theory \cite{park2021generative}.
+Overall, truncation is theoretically effective in acceleration \cite{chung2022come}, which is proved by the stochastic contraction theory.

 Truncation effects can be two-sided.
-One the one hand, truncation comes with several benefits.
-Not only inference, but also training can be accelerated \cite{zheng2022truncated} as both the forward and reverse processes do not require computation at these truncated timesteps.
-Truncation also strikes a balance between acceleration and quality.
-It has an adaptable intercepting point to balance the generation quality and efficiency.
-The selection of such a point depends on the data complexity \cite{zheng2022truncated} and the degree of corruptions \cite{chung2022come}.
+On the one hand, truncation comes with acceleration for not only inference but also training.
+Truncation also strikes a balance between acceleration and quality as the selection of such a point depends on the data complexity \cite{zheng2023truncated} and the degree of corruption \cite{chung2022come}.
 Besides, truncation takes advantage of the properties of the involved extra network, which is often another generative model \cite{lyu2022accelerating}.
-On the other hand, truncation may lead to an increased training expense because the extra network needs to learn $p(t^\prime)$ as accurately as possible \cite{lyu2022accelerating}.
+On the other hand, truncation may lead to an increased training expense \cite{lyu2022accelerating} because the extra network needs to learn $p(t^\prime)$ as accurately as possible.